SPICYJO/spicyjo.github.io/_posts/books/2022-10-15-book-review-animal-farm.md

 I just finished reading Animal Farm written by George Orwell the day before yesterday.
 I have already read this book years ago in Korean which is my first language and I decided to read it again in English because reading original version would be also fun.

-The book was a fable criticizing human society, especially politics, socialism, capitalism, totalitarianism, and dictatorship.
+The book was a fable criticizing human society, especially politics, communism, capitalism, totalitarianism, and dictatorship.
 It's said that each character and event represents historical figure or social class and historical event.
 After reading the book, I also searched for historical knowledge of Russia and Soviet Union to get some sense of the underlying allegory in the story.

 ## Plot